 Our curriculum combines scientific concepts and knowledge with coursework rooted in the social sciences, including leadership, collaboration, systems thinking, policy, and economics.

 - Cohort-based Learning Community

 All students complete the CLTL curriculum together and take all the same courses.
 This provides you with a support network and allows for concepts to transcend between the different courses.
 Students can learn from each other’s diverse perspectives and unique viewpoints to enhance the learning community.

-- Immersion Weeks
+- Sprint Weeks

 During the two semesters of coursework on campus, there are some weeks where we forego regular class sessions and students are immersed in a specific conservation issue.
 You will meet with experts and stakeholders to acquire important skills and view conservation issues from multiple perspectives.

 Classroom assignments and Capstone Projects create opportunities for you to put your knowledge to practice and create a lasting impact.
 Our program balances theoretical content with a strong focus on applied skills that are common in the conservation field, such as facilitation techniques, creating management plans, and communication.